Diffraction and Crystallographic Analysis

 Application AND Technique Description

-X-ray powder diffraction (a.k.a.
+X-ray powder diffraction or powder X-ray diffraction (a.k.a.
 XRPD, PXRD, XRD) is most widely used for the identification of unknown crystalline materials (e.g. minerals, inorganic compounds).
 Determination of unknown solids is critical to studies in geology, environmental science, material science, engineering, and polymer sciences.
 In addition to routine crystalline phase identification, we are able to develop specific methods for quantitative and semi-quantitative analysis depending on the system of interest.
 Solid state materials are often more than just a sum of individual phases, often requiring characterization of the complete sample matrix (micro-structure, texture, crystalline/non-crystalline, solid-solution) in order to isolate key material characteristics and to determine the relationship between the matrix and key material properties.
 Triclinic labs has developed a number of unique analytical methods for the characterization of the solid-state matrix.
 These techniques can be used for more complex materials and to determine the matrix variability under controlled environmental conditions.

 Each chemical molecule (or phase) reflects X-rays slightly differently and have different diffraction patterns.
 A mixture of compounds gives a pattern that is made up of the patterns of all the individual components.
 To identify the components present in a mixture the XRD pattern obtained is compared to a large database of patterns.
 Often the spectra are overlapping so experience and judgment are important.
 When phase identification is complete the components (phases) are classified as major, minor, or trace.

-Instrument Brand Model Notes:
+Lab Instrumentation Model Notes:

-Rigaku SmartLab Instruments (Triple redundant)
+Rigaku SmartLab Instruments (Quadruple redundant)

-1D and 2D, Reflection and Transmission orientations
+1D and 2D, Reflection and Transmission Orientation Capable

 Used for Powders, Tablets, Thin Films, Drug Product Mapping Transmission and Reflection Geometries